 So put that selfie stick away.

-This isn’t a requirement, but a wise rule that many royals, including Queen Elizabeth, adhere to because of the increased likelihood of food poisoning.
+This isn’t a requirement, but a wise rule that many royals, including Queen Elizabeth, adhered to because of the increased likelihood of food poisoning.

-When the Queen Finishes Eating, Then So Must You
+17. When The Monarch Finishes Eating, Then So Do You

 Dining with royalty?
 No extra portions for you.

-Six Ravens Must Live at the Tower of London
+19. Six Ravens Must Live At The Tower Of London

 According to legend, at least six ravens must remain at the giant fortress or else the monarchy will fall.
 But no one actually believes that, do they?
 Well, apparently so, since there are indeed seven (one spare) birds living at the Tower currently.